DV

 What is the difference between ISPY and TSPY?

-ISPY (ProShares S&P 500 High Income ETF) tracks SPX with a basket strategy, while TSPY (SPY Growth & Daily Income ETF) tracks SPDR S&P 500 ETF Trust (SPY) with a growth approach.
+ISPY (ProShares S&P 500 High Income ETF) tracks SPX with a basket approach, while TSPY (SPY Growth & Daily Income ETF) tracks SPDR S&P 500 ETF Trust (SPY) with a growth approach.
 They are issued by ProShares and TappAlpha respectively.

 Can I hold both ISPY and TSPY?